spear-sim/spear/export/README.md

 - No component is named `convex_decomposition`.

 ## TODO (maybe in future PRs)
-- [ ] Articulated objects are currently assumed to be static w.r.t. world i.e. `"moving": false` in their entry in `<scene_path>/ue_export/actors_information.json`.
+- [ ] Articulated objects are currently assumed to be static w.r.t. world i.e. `"simulate_physics": false` in their
+entry in `<scene_path>/gltf_scene/actors_information.json`.
 This needs to be derived by checking if `simulate_physics` is set for any component other than the `DefaultSceneRoot` and children of `PhysicsContstraintComponents`.
 - [x] Implement numerical parity between UE and MuJoCo representations i.e. in the joint positions, object poses, etc.
 Currently UE uses cm and degrees.
 Exporting to GLTF converts it to m and radians, which is also the unit system used in MuJoCo.